Arduino-CI/arduino_ci/REFERENCE.md

 If set, testing will fail if no example sketches are detected.
 This is to avoid communicating a passing status in cases where a commit may have accidentally moved or deleted the examples.

-### `SKIP_LIBRARY_PROPERTIES` environment variable

-If set, testing will skip validating `library.properties` entries.
-This is to work around any possible bugs in `arduino_ci`'s interpretation of what is "correct".

 ## Indirectly Overriding Build Behavior (medium term use), and Advanced Options

 For build behavior that you'd like to persist across commits (e.g. defining the set of platforms to test against, disabling a test that you expect to re-enable at some future point), a special configuration file called `.arduino-ci.yml` can be used.
 There are 3 places you can put them: